 Before surgery, B-ultrasound, CT, MRI, and other examinations are recommended[14,15].
 Additionally, complete laboratory tests, such as those for HCG, CEA, AFP, and LDH, are recommended.

-Inguinal hernia mistaken for tumor:
+Inguinal hernia mistaken for tumor

 The common locations of a hernia sac are the omentum and small intestine, while others include the cecum, appendix, sigmoid colon, bladder, uterine appendages, abdominal tumors, and so on[16].
 If the hernia content cannot be returned to the abdominal cavity, the possibility of incarceration, adhesion, and tumor invasion should be considered[17].
 However, it should be noted that the appendix, fecal mass, incarceration, edematous intestinal canal, and even extraperitoneal fat are easily misdiagnosed as tumors[18].